US Masters Orienteering Championships

 - No carpooling or shuttles to start.

 - No packet pickup.
 We are foregoing race numbers.
 Event information will be available via PDF and the website.
 Control descriptions (“cluesheets”) will be printed on the maps and distributed via PDF if you are interested in pre-printing.
+Update (9/28/22): Loose control descriptions will be available at the intermediate start line.

 - No childcare services offered.
 We will provide those with small children or special needs appropriate start time flexibility.